SILO 3.3 (DRAFT)

 Year 3, Term 3: Questioning and predicting

-Focus: Hypotheses Scope and sequence: Probability, If-then statements, Hypotheses
+Focus: Hypotheses Scope and sequence: Hypotheses, If-then statements, Probability, Proportionality

 Learning intention: Students plan and conduct scientific investigations to answer questions using representations of data.